How to Avoid an Aerial Lift Tip Over

 What Causes Man Lift Tip Overs

 The first step in avoiding aerial lift tip-overs is knowing what causes them.
-Scissor and boom lift tip-overs can occur for many reasons:
+Plenty of factors cause man lift tip overs – everything from uneven terrain to careless operation.
+Scissor and boom lift tip-overs can occur due to the following reasons:

 Man lift tip-overs happen more often when the work platform is raised above 15 feet.
 The higher a platform is raised, the more unstable the lift structure becomes.
-This can increase the wobbling caused by the movements of workers.
+This increases the wobbling caused by movement on the MEWP.